spatie/laravel-dynamic-servers/docs/introduction.md

    /*
     * Next, we will pass the number of servers needed to the `ensure` method.
     *
-    * If there currently are less that that number of servers available, the package will start new ones.
+    * If there currently are less that that number of servers available,
+    * the package will start new ones.
+    *
-    * If there are currently more than that number of servers running, the package will stop a few servers.
+    * If there are currently more than that number of servers running,
+    *  the package will stop a few servers.
     */
-    $servers->ensure($numberOfServersNeeded); // the package will make sure that this number of servers is available });
+    $servers->ensure($numberOfServersNeeded);
+});
 ```

 Out of the box, the package supports [UpCloud](https://upcloud.com).
-You can create [your own server provider](TODO: add link) to add support for your favourite hosting service.
+You can create [your own server provider](/docs/laravel-dynamic-servers/v1/advanced-usage/creating-your-own-server-provider) to add support for your favourite hosting service.